anjali-nelliat/DeepAF/README.md

 ```

 ### Step 2: Predict complex structures
 The pickle files generated in Step 1 are supplied as monomer objects for structure prediction on GPU.
-Thee ```--mode``` option indicates the nature of interactions as described in the [AlphaPulldown documentation](https://github.com/KosinskiLab/AlphaPulldown/tree/main)
+The ```--mode``` option indicates the nature of interactions as described in the [AlphaPulldown documentation](https://github.com/KosinskiLab/AlphaPulldown/tree/main)
 ```
 run_multimer_jobs.py --mode=pulldown \
 --num_cycle=3 \